 What is urticaria?

-Urticaria is a raised, itchy rash that appears on the skin either in one specific place or it can spread across larger areas in response to an allergen or trigger.
-Also known as hives or welts, urticaria can range in size and last a matter of minutes or even hours.
+Urticaria is a raised, itchy rash that appears on the skin either in one specific place or across larger areas in response to an allergen or other trigger.
+Also known as hives or welts, urticaria can range in size and last for a matter of minutes or even hours.

 Discover our full range of zeolite clinoptilolite products or check out even more educational articles and videos.